ZonghaoLi777/githubTrending/README.md

 ## Java

+* 【2024-03-12】[RikkaApps / Shizuku-API](https://github.com/RikkaApps/Shizuku-API) - The API and the developer guide for Shizuku and Sui.
+* 【2024-03-12】[mcMMO-Dev / mcMMO](https://github.com/mcMMO-Dev/mcMMO) - The RPG Lover's Mod!
 * 【2024-03-11】[mywalkb / LSPosed_mod](https://github.com/mywalkb/LSPosed_mod) - My changes to LSPosed
 * 【2024-03-10】[kby-ai / FaceLivenessDetection-Android](https://github.com/kby-ai/FaceLivenessDetection-Android) - This is a demo project for 3D passive face liveness detection, which is an anti-spoofing technology.
 * 【2024-03-08】[react-native-linear-gradient / react-native-linear-gradient](https://github.com/react-native-linear-gradient/react-native-linear-gradient) - A <LinearGradient /> component for react-native